camenlx/GossipCoinCore/doc/guide-startmany.md

 ### Send 10,000 Gossipcoin to New Addresses

 Just like setting up a standard MN.
-Send exactly 10,000 Gossipcoin to each new address created above.
+Send exactly 10,000 GOSSIP Coin to each new address created above.

 ### Create New Masternode Private Keys